Amritasri10/Amritasri10/README.md

 # Hi there 👋, I'm Amrita Srivastava

-I speak the language of both servers and browsers - The **full-Stack web Developer** is here.
+I konwledege of both servers and browsers - The **full-Stack web Developer** is here.

 ## 🛠 Tech Stack